-- The Committee shall be comprised of at least three (3) directors of Whitecap, none of whom are members of management of Whitecap and all of whom are "independent" (as such term is used in National Instrument 52-110 Audit Committees ("NI 52-110").
-Provided that in the event that the common shares of Whitecap trade on the facilities of the TSX Venture Exchange, the Committee shall be comprised of at least three (3) directors of Whitecap, the majority of whom shall be "independent" (as such term is used in NI 52-110) in reliance of the exemptions afforded to venture issuers under NI 52-110. - 2.
-The Board shall have the power to appoint the Committee Chair, who shall be an unrelated director. - 3.
+- 1. The Committee shall be comprised of at least three (3) directors of Whitecap, none of whom are members of management of Whitecap and all of whom are "independent" (as such term is used in National Instrument 52-110 Audit Committees ("NI 52-110"). - 2.
+The Board shall have the power to appoint the Committee Chair, who shall be an unrelated director, and other members of the Committee. - 3.
 All of the members of the Committee shall be "financially literate".
 The Board has adopted the definition for "financial literacy" used in NI 52-110. - 4.
 Any members of the Committee may be removed or replaced at any time by the Board and shall cease to be a member of the Committee as soon as such member ceases to be a director.
 The Board may fill vacancies on the Committee by appointment from among its members.
 If and whenever a vacancy shall exist on the Committee, the remaining members may exercise all its powers so long as a quorum remains.